 You can see that I made the middle area the thickest and made it skinnier as I branched out.
 It makes the flowers in the shape of crescent moon.

 Once you have all the flowers in place to your liking (you may need to use some hot glue to hold them in place) Hang the wreath from a string and admire your work.

 I hung mine in the dining room.
 It’s hard to hang things from the brick so I screwed a hook into the ceiling.
+You can make different themed bike wreaths depending on the season like this Christmas one.
 What do you think?
 What spring crafts are you working on this season?

 that looks so cute and easy to make it!

 Creative & beautiful..